 There is no standard form inspection report in Alberta.
 The only requirement is that the inspection report include wording from the Residential Tenancies Ministerial Regulation.
-The landlord and tenant could choose to make their own form, or inspection report forms can be purchased from various organizations in Alberta who have developed their own forms.
+The landlord and tenant could choose to make their own form.
+Alternatively, they can purchase inspection report forms from organizations in Alberta who have developed their own forms.
 For more information, go to our page on forms.

 If the landlord and the tenant conduct the inspection together, then: